Chicago police, protesters clash near Columbus statue in Grant Park

 CHICAGO'S LIGHTFOOT CALLS WHITE HOUSE'S MCENANY A 'KAREN,' AFTER REPORTED 'DERELICT MAYOR' SLIGHT

-The protest began at the park’s Buckingham Fountain, then the crowd moved to the Columbus statue, with some members throwing a rope around it – in an apparent attempt to topple it, the Chicago Tribune reported.
+The protest began at the park’s Buckingham Fountain, then the crowd moved to the Columbus statue, with some members throwing a rope around it – in an apparent attempt to topple it, the Chicago Tribune and Chicago's WGN-TV reported.

 Rioters were heard chanting, “Columbus was a murderer!
 Columbus was a thief!” the newspaper reported.